adgellida/chocolateyautomaticpackages/ReadMe.md

 * 04/01/14 - Updated daily (only auto packages) or asap.
 * 06/12/13 - All versions works on windows vista, 7, 8, 8.1 etc. On xp wasn't tested 100% but works very very often.
 There're packages that don't do all the instructions (remove innecesary shortcuts), but the program is fully functional afterwards.

-TO DO & DOING IT
+TO DO

 * Do all packages "checksIfIsInstalled" - checkables if they are installed on system and not to install them if they exist.
-For example "cdex" package.
-With registry keys or executable version (prioritary, more quick).
-* Change name on shortcuts in packages that are not installables (portables).
-For example "AdwCleaner" package.
-By now F5 to refresh desktop is required or re-enter on the session.

 ON FUTURE